BrHal/tfLabs/labOne/README.md

-# lab One
+# Lab One
-my terraform labs
-lab Requirements :
- - terraform installed
- - openstack CLI installed
+Here's first of my terraform labs.
+It creates a basic single network infrastructure with one main instance ( The FIP-Addressable one ) and N worker instances ( set N to zero if you don't require any )

+## Lab requirements on your client station :
+ - packages : git, terraform, openstack-cli (optionnal)
  - a non-interactive version of your tenant's openrc

+## Lab requirements on your tenant :
+ - a public network with a FIP pool
+ - enough vCPU, storage, secgroup, RAM

-## How to
+## How to :
 Read and use terraform.tfvars.sample to set variables :
  - copy terraform.tfvars.sample to terraform.tfvars
  - edit terraform.tfvars variables as needed